Project 35:35 “Is God Working?”

 Gold award – St Paulinus Catholic Primary School

-We created this dance in response to the question, ‘Is God Working?’ (see links below to view the dance)
+We created this dance in response to the question, ‘Is God Working?’

 We sat down and thought carefully about what is actually happening in the world.
 Although these are very difficult and challenging times, we believe that God is working harder than ever to bring people and communities together in love and hope.
 Before all this happened, lots of people were sad and lonely, but God has shown them how to love and support each other and hopefully this love will last.
 People are scared and frightened but they still have their faith, especially when they are able to be in the company of others, even if it is just on the phone or on an iPad.
 It is not God’s fault but He is working hard to unite us.